Anthony Giardina: Career

 Black Forest premiered at the Long Wharf Theatre, Connecticut in March–April 2000.
 Two plays, Black Forest and Custody Of The Eyes, are published by Broadway Play Publishing Inc.

-His most recent novel, Norumbega Park, was released by Farrar, Straus and Giroux on January 31, 2012.
+His novel, Norumbega Park, was released by Farrar, Straus and Giroux on January 31, 2012.
+His newest novel, Remember This, was released by Farrar, Straus and Giroux on March 4, 2025.

 Teaching

 He has held teaching positions at Mount Holyoke College, the University of Rochester the University of Massachusetts Amherst, and The University of Texas at Austin.
 Giardina currently teaches at Smith College.

 Quote

 Anthony Giardina on writing: "When I write fiction, I become the character I'm writing about, just as an actor becomes a character he's playing.
 You use parts of yourself, people you have known, things that have happened to you, but you're always aware that these things are being used to create a persona that's distinctly not you.
 Otherwise it wouldn't be any fun."